"Remember the dead; fight like hell for the living”

-Congress, alongside trade unions around the world, has for many years celebrated Workers' Memorial Day on April 28th.
-In 2015 our commemoration was given official backing.
-The then Minister for Business and Employment, Ged Nash T.D., called on the HSA, employers and public bodies to join with Congress in making the day a truly national event henceforth.
-In 2018, we continue our partnership with HSA, Ibec and CIF in marking the day and trying to increase consciousness of the importance of health and safety.
+Congress has marked the day for many years, with trade union events being held in Dublin and Belfast.
+In 2015 our commemoration was given official backing in the Republic when the then Minister for Business and Employment, Ged Nash T.D, called on the HSA, employers and public bodies to join with Congress in making the day a truly national event henceforth.
+This joint cooperation has continued every year since.

 April 28th presents an important opportunity to remember and to consolidate everyone’s focus around a single day.
 Please mark the date in your calendar and make the commitment to contribute to this most important challenge.